-You wouldn’t think that in 2019 sexism in B2B marketing would be a problem.
+You wouldn’t think that it’s 2020 and sexism in B2B marketing is still a problem.
 But I’d be a liar if I said that it didn’t still exist.
 It ranges from using stock photos of beautiful women with large breasts sitting in unnatural, suggestive poses, to gender stereotypes of women in inferior positions portrayed as entry-level secretaries serving their male-manager counterparts.

 Review your content with a fine-tooth comb